-The cover should be the same length as the sheet to ensure that it is consistently registered along the spine.
+The cover must be the same length as the sheet to ensure that it is consistently registered along the spine.
 Cover size should not vary by more than 0.5mm whilst running.
-The cover fold line must not be more than 232mm (9 $\frac{1}{8}$) or less than 105mm (4) from either side edge.
+The cover fold line must not be more than 232mm (9 \%") or less than 105mm (4") from either side edge.